Top Greek islands & Mainland Destinations

-Santorini Akrotiri Lighthouse: The Akrotiri Lighthouse is among the oldest lighthouses in Greece and was constructed way back in 1892.
-It stands like a sentinel towards the on the southern peninsula of Santorini island.
+Santorini Akrotiri Lighthouse: The Lighthouse of Akrotiri is among the oldest lighthouses in Greece and was constructed way back in 1892.
+It stands like a sentinel towards the sea, on the southern peninsula of Santorini island.

 The lighthouse of Akrotiri is conspicuous by its square-shaped tower that looms above 10 meters from the lighthouse warden's house.
 Initially, the lighthouse was operated by petrol fuel.
 But with the introduction of electricity in the year 1988, it has been operated electronically and reportedly emits a radiant white light at intervals of 20 seconds.